-Twelve percent of Florida's manatees died in 2021, and over half of those deaths were due to lack of food.
-The manatees’ plight has become so urgent that wildlife officials announced a rare emergency plan to feed them — a move that conservation groups say is too little, too late.
-Earthjustice is providing legal representation to the groups as part of our mission to protect endangered and imperiled species.
+In 2021, over a thousand of Florida's manatees died and more than half of those deaths were due to lack of food.
+An officially-declared "Unusual Mortality Event" continues to this day.
+The manatees’ plight has become so urgent that wildlife officials last winter carried out a a rare emergency plan to feed them — a move that was too little, too late.

 - Florida has repeatedly failed to rein in sources of pollution that cause algae outbreaks, such as wastewater-treatment plants, leaking septic systems, and fertilizer runoff.

 - The algae outbreaks kill off the seagrass that manatees eat.

 - The EPA approved the state’s water-quality standards, concluding they would not “adversely affect” manatees.

 - Under the Endangered Species Act, the EPA must consult with the U.S. Fish and Wildlife Service to approve state water-quality measures to ensure they protect threatened and endangered wildlife.

 - In December 2021, after hundreds of manatees died from starvation, conservation groups threatened to sue the EPA if it didn't reinitiate consultation over the measures (it didn't).